ylab-hi/lncGSEA/README.md

 There are two kinds of datasets required for `lncGSEA` to perform its function of finding enriched pathways regulated by lncRNAs.
 - lncRNA expression in human cancer samples.
   - Two public database: mitranscriptome beta and RefLnc.
 The files were named as "mitranscriptome.expr.fpkm.tsv.gz" (can be downloaded at https://drive.google.com/file/d/15ZucdNxAUT5ZfZZxHBEZ6Q7UvEVjeYfL/view?usp=sharing) and "RefLnc_lncRNA_tumor_sample_FPKM.gz" (download link https://drive.google.com/file/d/1OWyqJlGnN7V0gRh7B-BOIwJSJJ57Zla0/view?usp=sharing), respectively.
-- gene expression matrix for each cohort in TCGA study.
+- gene expression matrix (FPKM) for each cohort in TCGA study.
   - Example: PRAD.FPKM.txt, BRCA.FPKM.txt, COAD.FPKM.txt

 All datasets can be downloaded from this shared link: